 Reserved titles are a central and critical public protection element of B.C.'s health professions regulatory framework.

-What title(s) to use when identifying as a nurse
+What title(s) to use when identifying as a midwife

-The reserved title “nurse" carries significant meaning and conveys a level of knowledge and skill in managing the health care of a client.
-The Health Professions Act restricts the use of reserved titles, abbreviations of the title, or an equivalent title in another language for use by registrants of a regulatory college.
-Only registrants of BCCNM may use a reserved nursing title when practicing in B.C.
+Health Professions Act restricts the use of reserved titles, abbreviations of the title, or an equivalent title in another language, for use by registrants of a regulatory college.
+You can review the

 Test your "use of title" know-how with the scenarios below.

-Brianna is a new graduate who recently registered with BCCNM.
-While preparing to write her nursing exam, she is working in her first job as a nurse.
-During her orientation, a colleague tells her she should sign LGN, for licensed graduate nurse, after her name.
-Brianna thought she was supposed to use the title RN provisional but now she's not sure.
+Brianna is a new graduate in the process of registering with BCCNM.
+While preparing to write her midwifery exam, she is working in her first job as a midwife.
+During her orientation, a colleague tells her she should sign RM, for Registered Midwife, after her name.
+Brianna thought she was supposed to use the title RM Provisional until she passes her exam and is converted to full practicing status, but now she’s not sure.

-Brianna is right: she has provisional registration and should use the title and sign her documentation as registered nurse (provisional) or RN(P).
-When Brianna passes the NCLEX, her provisional registration will automatically convert to practising and she can use the title RN.
+Brianna is right: she has provisional registration and should use the title and sign her documentation as Registered Midwife (Provisional) or RM(P).
+When Brianna passes the Canadian Midwifery Registration Examination (CMRE), her provisional registration can be converted to practising and she can use the title RM.

 Title protection | B.C. government